Seminars

 Past seminars in 2025

-Thursday, February 6, 2025, C 414, 1:30-2:30 p.m., Roberto IPPOLLITI (U., Universita’ degli Studi del Piemonte Orientale “Amedeo Avogadro,” Department of Law, Political, Social and Economic Sciences) will present "Financial constraints, institutional quality and import trade flows: an empirical investigation on the internationalization process of Italian SMEs"
+Thursday, February 6, 2025, Room C 414, 1:30–2:30 p.m., Roberto IPPOLLITI (U., University of Eastern Piedmont “Amedeo Avogadro,” Department of Law, Political, Social and Economic Sciences) will present “Financial constraints, institutional quality and import trade flows: an empirical investigation on the internationalization process of Italian SMEs”

-Abstract:This work investigates the role of local institutions in the internationalization process of SMEs, considering the Italian manufacturing industry and SMEs' import trade flows between 2015 and 2019.
-In detail, we test the hypothesis of whether courts' ability to enforce contracts can amplify uncertainty on the GVC, discouraging foreign suppliers from performing international transactions.
-We interpret these expectations in terms of financial constraints, imagining that the quality of a legal system limits firms' access to local financial resources, which are essential to guarantee such operations.
-The proposed hypothesis is assessed considering alternative explanations that might characterize importers: absence of ex-ante business networks on the GVC (i), expected bankruptcy risks (ii) and asymmetric information (iii).
-Results are consistent with several robustness tests and, according to the collected evidence, we cannot reject the hypothesis that judicial quality might represent an institutional barrier to local SMEs, preventing their internationalization process.
+Abstract:This study examines the role of local institutions in the internationalization process of SMEs, focusing on the Italian manufacturing sector and SMEs’ import trade flows between 2015 and 2019.
+Specifically, we test the hypothesis that courts’ ability to enforce contracts may amplify uncertainty within the GVC, discouraging foreign suppliers from engaging in international transactions.
+We interpret these expectations in terms of financial constraints, positing that the quality of a legal system limits firms’ access to local financial resources, which are essential to facilitate such operations.
+The proposed hypothesis is assessed by considering alternative explanations that might characterize importers: the absence of ex-ante business networks in the GVC (i), expected bankruptcy risks (ii), and asymmetric information (iii).
+The results are consistent across several robustness tests, and based on the evidence gathered, we cannot reject the hypothesis that judicial quality may represent an institutional barrier for local SMEs, hindering their internationalization process.

-Thursday, November 27, 2025, C 414, 1:30-2:30 p.m., Matthieu CASSOU (Irdes) will present "Per capita or per procedure?
-Impact of a change in payment for multi-professional health centers in France," co-authored with Damien BRICARD, Carine Franc, and Julien Mousquès.
+Thursday, November 27, 2025, Room C 414, 1:30–2:30 p.m., Matthieu CASSOU (IRDES) will present “Per Capita or Per Service?
+The Impact of a Change in Payment Methods for Multidisciplinary Health Centers in France,” co-authored with Damien BRICARD, Carine Franc, and Julien Mousquès.

-Abstract: In this paper, we consider two platforms that compete for the development of a new product to integrate into their ecosystems.
+Abstract: In this paper, we consider two platforms that compete to develop a new product to integrate into their ecosystems.
 The new product can be developed either in-house by the platforms or by an independent startup active only in the technology market.
-The presence of the startup affects the platforms' R&D efforts through an insurance effect, which reduces the cost of failure in innovation, and a competition effect, which diminishes the returns to innovation.
-The magnitude of these effects depends on the attitude of the competition authorities towards the acquisition of the startup by one of the platforms.
+The presence of the startup affects the platforms’ R&D efforts through an insurance effect, which reduces the cost of failure in innovation, and a competition effect, which diminishes the returns to innovation.
+The magnitude of these effects depends on the attitude of competition authorities toward the acquisition of the startup by one of the platforms.
 We show that allowing acquisitions stimulates platform innovation, but at the cost of a more concentrated market structure.
 We also compare the funding of the startup by independent venture capitalists or by the platforms themselves, and investigate how the merger regime influences the direction of the startup’s innovation.

 Past seminars in 2024

 SPECIAL SCHEDULE.
-Tuesday, January 30, 2024, C 316, 1:30-2:30 p.m., Voahary Iangotiana ANDRIAMAROMANANA (PhD student, HEC Liège visiting MRE) will present "CAPEX vs. FLEX: The optimal investment mix to integrate decentralized production."
+Tuesday, January 30, 2024, Room C 316, 1:30–2:30 p.m.
+Voahary Iangotiana ANDRIAMAROMANANA (Ph.D. candidate at HEC Liège, visiting MRE) will present “CAPEX vs. FLEX: The Optimal Investment Mix to Integrate Decentralized Production”

 Abstract:Renewable energy communities involve various agents who decide to jointly invest in renewable production units and storage.
-This paper examines how these communities interact with the energy system and can decrease its overall cost.
+This paper examines how these communities interact with the energy system and can reduce its overall cost.
 First, we show that a renewable energy community can contribute positively to welfare if the electricity produced by the investment is consumed close to its place of production, i.e., if the community has a high degree of self-consumption.
-Second, our analysis identifies the condition on prices and grid tariffs to align the community's interest with welfare maximization.
+Second, our analysis identifies the conditions on prices and grid tariffs required to align the community’s interests with welfare maximization.
 We also show that some of these grid tariffs do not have a negative impact on non-members of the community and could therefore limit potential distributional issues.
-Third, we argue that various internal organizations of renewable energy communities are feasible.
-The internal organization impacts the distribution of benefits among members but not the global efficiency of the community.
+Third, we argue that various internal organizational structures for renewable energy communities are feasible.
+The internal organization affects the distribution of benefits among members but does not affect the overall efficiency of the community.

-Abstract: We analyze the dynamics of revenue smoothing within the European Union at the regional (NUTS2) level, spanning the period from 2000 to 2020.
-We investigate the extent of revenue smoothing while introducing demographic variations as an explicit channel of risk sharing in the union.
-Furthermore, we distinguish the diverse sources of household revenues, measuring their respective contributions to revenue smoothing.
-Our findings shed light on the importance of the different channels of revenue smoothing, revealing in particular how they differ between the core and the periphery of the union and how they have evolved since the 2008 crisis.
-While the euro area regions smooth shocks by 50%, the European Union ones get a lower smoothing degree, only equal to 33%.
+Abstract: We analyze the dynamics of revenue-smoothing within the European Union at the regional (NUTS2) level, covering the period from 2000 to 2020.
+We investigate the extent of revenue-smoothing while incorporating demographic variations as an explicit channel of risk-sharing within the Union.
+Furthermore, we distinguish the diverse sources of household income, measuring their respective contributions to revenue-smoothing.
+Our findings shed light on the importance of the different channels of revenue smoothing, revealing in particular how they differ between the core and the periphery of the Union and how they have evolved since the 2008 crisis.
+While euro area regions smooth shocks by 50%, European Union regions achieve a lower degree of smoothing, amounting to only 33%.

 Past seminars in 2023

-Abstract: Drawing upon data on the entire population of French STEM PhD students, we explore the factors leading PhDs to pursue independent research from their supervisors during the PhD and how independence links to their career outcomes.
+Abstract: Drawing upon data on the entire population of French STEM PhD students, we explore the factors leading PhD students to pursue research independently of their supervisors during their PhD and how this independence relates to their career outcomes.
 We find that independence is significantly associated with students’ and supervisors’ characteristics.
 Moreover, students’ independence predicts the probability of starting an academic career and, conditional on starting an academic career, a higher number of articles published after the PhD period.
 However, the higher number of articles comes at the cost of receiving fewer citations and having a lower probability of obtaining an academic position outside France.

-Thursday, May 25, 2023, C, 2:00-3:30 p.m., Christos CONSTANTATOS (University of Macedonia), "On Emissions v.
-Output Taxes and the Optimality of the Regulator's Commitment to a Tax Rate when Consumers Are Environmentally Conscious"
+Thursday, May 25, 2023, Room C, 2:00–3:30 p.m., Christos CONSTANTATOS (University of Macedonia), “On Emissions vs. Output Taxes and the Optimality of the Regulator’s Commitment to a Tax Rate when Consumers Are Environmentally Conscious”

-Thursday, March 30, 2023,Sonia PATY(University of Lyon 2, GATE Lyon St Etienne – UMR 5824) co-authored with Carla Morvan: "Natural disasters and voter gratitude: what role for prevention policies."
+On Thursday, March 30, 2023,Sonia Paty(University of Lyon 2, GATE Lyon St. Etienne – UMR 5824) co-authored a paper with Carla Morvan titled “Natural Disasters and Voter Gratitude: What Role for Prevention Policies?”

 [POSTPONED] Thursday, January 19, 2023,Carole TREIBICH, University of Grenoble Alpes, “Disentangling peer effects in transportation mode choice: the example of active commuting” (co-authored with Mathieu Lambotte, Sandrine Mathy, and Anna Risch).
 A previous version of the paper is availablehere.

-Abstract:We investigate the role of peer effects at the workplace on individual choices of active transportation mode.
-We collect original data through an online survey on networks and sustainable behaviors among 334 individuals working in ten laboratories of the University of Grenoble Alpes in February 2020.
-We apply linear and non-linear models of peer effects on active modal choice, untwining the role of conformism and strategic complementarity in social influence.
-We show that given our data, a linear local-average specification is the preferred model of peer effects and we estimate strong and significant endogenous peer effects.
+Abstract:We investigate the role of peer effects in the workplace on individual choices of active transportation modes.
+We collected original data through an online survey on networks and sustainable behaviors among 334 individuals working in ten laboratories at the University of Grenoble Alpes in February 2020.
+We apply linear and non-linear models of peer effects on active modal choice, disentangling the role of conformism and strategic complementarity in social influence.
+We show that, based on our data, a linear local-average specification is the preferred model of peer effects, and we estimate strong and significant endogenous peer effects.

 Past seminars in 2022

-- On Friday, June 10, 2022, from 2:00 p.m. to 3:30 p.m. in C316,Rafael PINHO de MORAIS(Rio de Janeiro State University, UERJ) will present an article entitled "Social Finance for Sustainable Development and theADUBA.ORG Project."
+- Friday, June 10, 2022, from 2:00 p.m. to 3:30 p.m. in Room C316,Rafael PINHO de MORAIS(State University of Rio de Janeiro, UERJ) will present a paper titled“Social Finance for Sustainable Development and theADUBA.ORG Project.”

-- Friday, May 6, 2022, 2 p.m., C415,Josephine AIKPITANYI (SSS/IRSS, University of Leuven),“Utilization of skilled maternity care in Nigeria: How important are non-cognitive traits?” (co-authored with Friday Okonofua, Lorretta Ntoimo, and Sandy Tubeuf).
+- Friday, May 6, 2022, 2:00 p.m., Room C415,Josephine AIKPITANYI (SSS/IRSS, University of Louvain),“Utilization of skilled maternity care in Nigeria: How important are non-cognitive traits?” (co-authored with Friday Okonofua, Lorretta Ntoimo, and Sandy Tubeuf).

 - Abstract: Low utilization of maternal and child healthcare services remains a challenge in low- and lower-middle-income countries.
-While several studies have documented that financial barriers disproportionately discourage poor women from seeking maternal and child healthcare, empirical evidence reveals instances where, even with the provision of financial assistance and other initiatives to facilitate healthcare service utilization, women continued not to utilize skilled maternity care.
-In this study, we investigated how non-cognitive traits matter for the utilization of skilled maternity care in Nigeria.
-Specifically, we consider the importance of locus of control and the Big Five personality traits.
-In the paper, we find that women's internal locus of control was a significant predictor of the utilization of skilled maternity care.
+While several studies have documented that financial barriers disproportionately discourage poor women from seeking maternal and child healthcare, empirical evidence reveals instances where, even with the provision of financial assistance and other initiatives to facilitate healthcare service utilization, women continued to forgo skilled maternity care.
+In this study, we investigated how non-cognitive traits influence the utilization of skilled maternity care in Nigeria.
+Specifically, we examined the importance of locus of control and the Big Five personality traits.
+In this paper, we found that women’s internal locus of control was a significant predictor of the utilization of skilled maternity care.
 We found significant associations between the components of the Big Five personality traits and the utilization of skilled maternity care.
 We also found that some of the components of the Big Five personality traits, such as conscientiousness, neuroticism, and openness to experience, were significant predictors of locus of control.
-Our findings also showed that the Big Five traits mediated the relationship between locus of control and utilization of skilled maternity care.
+Our findings also showed that the Big Five traits mediated the relationship between locus of control and the utilization of skilled maternity care.

 - Abstract: We study the impact of horizontal mergers on merging firms’ incentives to invest in demand-enhancing innovation.
-In our baseline model, we identify four effects of a symmetric merger on these incentives: the innovation diversion effect, the margin expansion effect, the demand expansion effect, and the per unit return to innovation effect.
-We offer sufficient conditions for a merger to reduce or raise merging firms’ incentives to innovate in the absence of spillovers and efficiency gains in R&D, and find that comparing the innovation diversion and price diversion ratios is informative about the impact of a merger on innovation.
+In our baseline model, we identify four effects of a symmetric merger on these incentives: the innovation diversion effect, the margin expansion effect, the demand expansion effect, and the per-unit return to innovation effect.
+We provide sufficient conditions under which a merger reduces or increases merging firms’ incentives to innovate in the absence of spillovers and efficiency gains in R&D, and find that comparing the innovation diversion and price diversion ratios provides valuable insights into the impact of a merger on innovation.

-- Abstract: Antitrust authorities are particularly concerned with the dominant market position of tech giants such as Google, Facebook, and Amazon.
+- Abstract: Antitrust authorities are particularly concerned about the dominant market position of tech giants such as Google, Facebook, and Amazon.
 These digital conglomerates are characterized by platform-based business models.
-However, despite their dominance, they are competing with each other to attract the same groups of users (developers, advertisers, end users, third-party sellers, etc.).
-They therefore have not only overlapping users (or sides) but also multimarket contact (MMC).
-In traditional one-sided markets, theory and empirical evidence show that MMC tends to relax competition.
+However, despite their dominance, they compete with one another to attract the same groups of users (developers, advertisers, end users, third-party sellers, etc.).
+They therefore have not only overlapping users (or sides) but also multi-market contact (MMC).
+In traditional one-sided markets, theory and empirical evidence show that MMC tends to reduce competition.
 However, it is unclear whether this result holds under platform competition.
-This paper examines how MMC affects pricing behavior and profits of two-sided platforms.
+This paper examines how MMC affects the pricing behavior and profits of two-sided platforms.
 We develop a model of platform competition with two distinct markets.
-We assume that platforms only charge one group of users and provide free access to the other group.
-We argue that multimarket platforms also generate cross-market externalities that favor their users, in addition to well-known cross-group externalities.
-We found that when cross-market externalities benefit the side that has free access, price competition is fiercer and total welfare increases under MMC.
-However, when they benefit the side that pays to access the platform, the same result only holds if the cross-group externality and/or cross-market externality are sufficiently high.
-Finally, we show that a single-market platform competing with a multi-market platform may be deterred from entering the second market if cross-market or cross-group externalities are high.
+We assume that platforms charge only one group of users and provide free access to the other group.
+We argue that multi-market platforms also generate cross-market externalities that benefit their users, in addition to well-known cross-group externalities.
+We found that when cross-market externalities benefit the side with free access, price competition is fiercer and total welfare increases under MMC.
+However, when they benefit the side that pays to access the platform, the same result holds only if the cross-group externality and/or cross-market externality are sufficiently high.
+Finally, we show that a single-market platform competing with a multimarket platform may be deterred from entering the second market if cross-market or cross-group externalities are high.
 Our findings contrast with the mutual forbearance hypothesis, which claims that MMC relaxes competition in traditional (one-sided) industries.
-From a competition policy perspective, our paper provides insight into how antitrust authorities should review conglomerate mergers and assess the effects of diversification strategies of digital platforms.
+From a competition policy perspective, our paper provides insight into how antitrust authorities should review conglomerate mergers and assess the effects of digital platforms’ diversification strategies.

-- Abstract: "Blockchain + Antitrust explores the relationship between blockchain and antitrust, highlights the mutual benefits that stem from cooperation between the two, and provides a unique perspective on how law and technology could cooperate.
-To this end, Professor Schrepel will draw upon legal, economic, and technical insights to introduce blockchain and antitrust mutual flaws and the limitations when they ignore each other.
+- Abstract: “Blockchain + Antitrust” explores the relationship between blockchain and antitrust law, highlights the mutual benefits that arise from cooperation between the two, and offers a unique perspective on how law and technology can work together.
+To this end, Professor Schrepel will draw on legal, economic, and technical insights to discuss the mutual shortcomings of blockchain and antitrust law and the limitations that arise when they operate in isolation from one another.
 He will explore the anticompetitive practices that may arise in the ecosystem and will cover enforcement issues before showcasing the potential of blockchain and antitrust to complement one another.
-In a nutshell, this talk will address the benefit of a "law + technology" instead of "law & technology" approach.
-It calls for computer scientists and lawyers to join forces and explore synergies."
+In a nutshell, this talk will address the benefit of a “law + technology” approach rather than a “law & technology” approach.
+It calls for computer scientists and lawyers to join forces and explore synergies.”

 - Abstract: We analyze the effects of consumer feedback on a credence goods market.
-We present a model where consumers sequentially visit a monopolistic expert.
-Each consumer faces a problem which can be either minor or major.
+We present a model in which consumers sequentially visit a monopolistic expert.
+Each consumer faces a problem that can be either minor or major.
 The expert performs a diagnosis that can reveal information about the severity of the problem faced by each consumer.
-He then implements a treatment which may or may not solve the problem.
-After visiting the expert, each consumer reveals the treatment received and its outcome, i.e. whether it solved her problem.
-Each consumer receives feedback from all previous consumers and uses it to update her belief about the expert's ability to perform an informative diagnosis.
+He then implements a treatment that may or may not solve the problem.
+After visiting the expert, each consumer reveals the treatment received and its outcome, i.e., whether it solved her problem.
+Each consumer receives feedback from all previous consumers and uses it to update her belief regarding the expert’s ability to perform an informative diagnosis.
 She then decides whether to visit the expert.
 We show that consumer feedback can lead to inefficiency.
-More precisely, inefficiency arises when the diagnosis is uninformative and the expert overtreats the consumer while the probability of a major problem is sufficiently low.
-This inefficiency does not arise in the absence of consumer feedback.
+More precisely, inefficiency arises when the diagnosis is uninformative and the expert over-treats the consumer even though the probability of a major problem is sufficiently low.
+This inefficiency does not occur in the absence of consumer feedback.

 Past seminars in 2020–2021

-- Thursday, December 2, 2021, Joint Nancy-Nice Seminar, 1:00 p.m. (online),Alain MARCIANOpresented an article co-authored with Stefano Dughera (University of Turin) entitled "Some insights on the origin and evolution of Buchanan's Samaritan's Dilemma."
+- Thursday, December 2, 2021, Joint Nancy-Nice Seminar, 1:00 p.m. (online),Alain MARCIANOpresented a paper co-authored with Stefano Dughera (University of Turin) titled “Some insights on the origin and evolution of Buchanan’s Samaritan’s Dilemma”

-- Friday, October 15, 2021, 2 p.m.,Michel ROLAND (CREATE, Laval University, Quebec, Canada) "Net Neutrality and Universal Service Obligations" co-authored with Axel Gautier (LCII, HEC Liege, University of Liege) and Jean-Christophe Poudou (MRE)
+- Friday, October 15, 2021, 2:00 p.m.,Michel ROLAND (CREATE, Laval University, Quebec City, Canada)“Net Neutrality and Universal Service Obligations,” co-authored with Axel Gautier (LCII, HEC Liège, University of Liège) and Jean-Christophe Poudou (MRE)

-- Thursday, October 7, 2021, Joint Nancy-Nice Seminar, 1:00 p.m. (online),Sarah VAN DRIESSCHEpresented a paper entitled "Poor and rich addressing climate change: An experiment."
+- Thursday, October 7, 2021, Joint Nancy-Nice Seminar, 1:00 p.m. (online),Sarah VAN DRIESSCHEpresented a paper titled“Poor and Rich Addressing Climate Change: An Experiment”

-- Friday, October 8, 2021, 9:00 a.m., Faculty of Law and Political Science in Lecture Hall Cor online: Humanities and Social Sciences Seminar,Marlène GUILLON "Trust, conspiracy theories, and preventive behaviors in response to COVID-19"
+- Friday, October 8, 2021, 9:00 a.m., Faculty of Law and Political Science, Lecture Hall Cor online: Social Sciences and Humanities Seminar,Marlène GUILLON,“Trust, Conspiracy Theories, and Preventive Behaviors in Response to COVID-19”

 - [See the full program]